 - Ephesians 6:18: “Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints.”

 - Colossians 1:9: “For this cause we also, since the day we heard it, do not cease to pray for you, and to desire that ye might be filled with the knowledge of his will in all wisdom and spiritual understanding.”

 - 1 Timothy 2:1: “I exhort therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks, be made for all men.”

 Think about this for a while, the Bible says that not all men have faith (…for all men have not faith).
-This means that not everyone know what to do when their lives are under siege by the kingdom of darkness.
-Therefore, as believer, one of our assignment is that when we go before God’s throne of grace we should remember those souls satan has under his control and ask God to have mercy and intervene.
+This means that not everyone knows what to do when their lives are under siege by the kingdom of darkness.
+Therefore, as believers, one of our assignments is that when we go before God’s throne of grace we should remember those souls satan has under his control and ask God to have mercy and intervene.

-It can be considered very selfless if all we do is to remember our needs and that of our family when we go before God.
+It can be considered very selfless if all we remember is our needs and that of our family when we go before God.
 Where is the love for others?
 Doesn’t it pains you to see satan plundering and slaughtering helpless souls?
 And what’s worse is that you can do something about it but you choose to stand on the sidelines.
 God forbid, this isn’t you.

 That said, an intercessor is someone who loves others because the intercessory ministry is built on two principles, love being one of them.